Lessons from a Unicorn Digital Marketing Assistant who actually does the work:

 Cost-based pricing is the simplest to calculate and means that profit margins are somewhat fixed.
 You want to move away from this pricing zone because you will always be capped at an hourly rate.
 Your time turns into a commodity.
 There is a ceiling price, the maximum the market will bear for that service.
 Example: business owners will not want to pay $100+/hour for administrative services… ever.
 With cost-based pricing, you’re at risk to be replaced with overseas assistance or anyone who can do it for less.

 Value-based pricing means you can charge based on the benefits perceived by the client.
-It lends itself to project free. (but is not the same as project pricing)
+It lends itself to project fees. (but is not the same as project pricing)

 You’re pricing your services based on the value it brings to the client.
 It disconnects your earnings from your time.
 Example: writing a sales page that could bring in 100k in revenue.
 Your clients could pay anywhere from 5k-20k for that page.
 The time it took to write doesn’t matter, but the results do.

-Value-based pricing requires you to know the client’s goals, KPIs, project goals and the monetary of what you’re creating.
+Value-based pricing requires you to know the client’s goals, KPIs, project goals and the money of what you’re creating.

 So when you’re choosing a niche, aim for the services that offer higher value and are closer to the sale.
 Think sales pages, launches, email campaigns, ads, affiliate marketing, etc. Even for newer freelancers, service providers and virtual assistants, there is a lucrative sweet spot for the tasks that actually make the clients money and get results.